ParanoidUser/awesome-practices/README.md

 - [Conventional Comments](https://conventionalcomments.org) - Standard for formatting comments of any kind of review/feedback process.
 - [Dangit, Git!?!](https://dangitgit.com) - List of common Git issues and ways to work around them.
 - [Developer Roadmaps](https://roadmap.sh) - Step-by-step guides and paths to learn different tools or technologies.
+- [JSON Resume](https://jsonresume.org) - Open source initiative to create a JSON-based standard for resumes.
 - [Open Source Guides](https://opensource.guide) - Collection of resources for individuals, communities, and companies who want to learn how to run and contribute to an open-source project.
 - [Principles of Green Software Engineering](https://principles.green) - Set of competencies needed to define, build and run green software applications.
 - [StaffEng](https://staffeng.com/guides) - Guides for reaching and succeeding at Staff-plus roles.